A Systematic Survey on Android API Usage for Data-Driven Analytics with Smartphones: Discussion

-In Section \ref{sec:datacategorization}, we analyzed and interpreted what data was used for what research purpose based on the classification results from Section \ref{sec:Methodology} to \ref{sec:categorization}.
-First, we identified which data categories were used for each surveyed study according to the research theme, sub-research theme, and type of included papers (IP) as shown in Table \ref{table:datacategorization}.
+This categorization results in this work helped researchers to understand what data was used for what research purpose.
+First, this research identified which data categories were used for each surveyed study via the research theme, sub-theme, and type of included papers (IP), as shown in Table \ref{table:datacategorization}.
 However, it was difficult to grasp at a glance what data was used for each research purpose through Table \ref{table:datacategorization}.
-Accordingly, we analyzed which data categories were used for each research themes as shown in Figure \ref{fig:numberofstudies}.
-From the results, we figured out that the trends of the used data types are different according to each research theme.
-First, 83\% of the studies belonging to the NT research theme were used not only interaction sensing data (i.e., user interaction, app usage pattern data, notification, contacts information) but also various kinds of data corresponding to system sensing and context sensing data.
-In addition, 58\% of the surveyed studies corresponding to the UP research theme utilized context sensing and system sensing data as well as interaction sensing data.
-In contrast, most of the surveyed studies corresponding to 74\%, 81\%, and 80\% of the EUI/UX, PS, and PTS research themes, respectively, mainly used interaction sensing data that can be collected by AS/US API.
+Accordingly, this work analyzed which data categories were used for each research theme, as shown in Figure \ref{fig:numberofstudies}.
+The results showed that the trends of the used data types are different according to each research theme.
+Respectively, 83\% and 58\% of the NT and UP studies utilized context and system sensing data as well as interaction sensing data.
+Unlike NT and UP studies, prior EUI/UX, PS, and PTS studies mainly used interaction sensing data (74\%, 81\%, and 80\%, respectively), and thus, context and system sensing data usage was relatively low.